bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 position where the center of the arc is.
 The last argument is the number in degrees representing the angle to sweep over.
 A positive angle expresses that the sweep should happen in a counter-clockwise direction, and a negative value expresses a clockwise sweep.
+The new point would be added as a "A" point.

 - [protrude:2]

 This is to a line protruding from the current extending a distance of "2", in the same direction that goes from the one before the current point to the current point.

-- [dot:0.2]

-This is to place a circle centered at the last position with a given radius of 0.2.
-The current path segment will be closed after this operation and the current point is not changed.
+The new point will be added as a "L" point.

-- [m:2,-2]
+- [m:2,3]

 This operation is to create a new 'M' point that denotes the start of a new path segment.

-For [m:2,-2], the two numbers express a relative position from the current 'lastpt', after which the current point is updated to this new location.

-[ Points of objects]
+The location of the new "M" point will be 2 grid spaces to the right and 3 grid distance upwards.
+The new point will be added as a "M" point.

+One insteresting effect of using is point is that it will update the last M" point, if the last point is already a "M" point, instead of creating a new "M" point.
+Thus, multiple appearances of the "m" relative point would have resulted a single "M" point in the resulting path, where the same "M" point is moved to a new location relative to its last location.

+## Anchor points of an object

-It is possible to add a path point that is an existing point of an object, such as a node or box.
-A node or a box is an object crreated by the the use of the 'node' or 'box' command.
-Each of these command creates one or more objects named a node or a box.
+It is possible to add a path point that is the location of an existing anchor point of an object.
+For instance, if a node with id "1" has been created prior, it is possible to construct a path expressing a line from (0,0) to the "n" anchor of that node using the following command.

-Both the node and a box are able to be referred to by a Id, which consists of word characters, such as letters, digits, and underscores.
-Unlike a symbol name, which must start with a letter, the Id of a node or a box does not have this restriction.
-Any combination of word characters is allows.
+    path (0,0) ~ <node.1:n>

+An anchor point of an object would all follow the same syntax pattern, where it is surrounded by a pair of angle brackets.
+The first part would always the type of the object, such as "node" or "box", which are so far the only two supported objects in Diagram.
+The Id of the object is to follow a period which is itself appear immediately after the object type.
+The anchor is to follow the Id after a colon.
+It is also possible to add additional integers after anchor, which would be interpreted as the offset from that anchor location.
-For a node, which is always a circle, and a box, which is by default a rectangle, but could also be other shapes by the use of the 'boxtype' attribute, there are anchor points thare points around the outline of the shape, that can be used as the position of the path.
-Following example draws a line between two points where the first point is located 2 grid distance to the left and 3 grid distance north of the node of id "a", to the anchor of another node that is the at the due north of the node.
+For instance, following command would draw a line between a point to the "n" anchor of a "node" object with id "1", where the first point is 2 grid distances to the west and 3 grid distances to the north of the anchor point.

-    draw <node.a:n,-2,3> ~ <node.a:n>
+    draw <node.1:n,-2,3> ~ <node.1:n>

-The syntax for expressing an "anchor" point of an object the use of a set of angle brackets, within which the Id of the object, followed by a period and the anchor name,and then the colon, and then two numbers expressing the offset from that point.
-This syntax allows for a line to be drawn from a point outside of this anchor to an anchor itself, which is what happened for the example above.

 ## Saving an retrieving a path